aadarshp17/My-Projects/MicroCaml Compiler/project5.md

 ### Subtyping (Optional Helper)

-Here we describe an optional helper that can be used in your typechecker:
+Here we describe an optional helper that can be used in the typechecker:

 #### `is_subtype : exptype -> exptype -> bool`